earth-system-radiation/pyRTE-RRTMGP/docs/source/contributor_guide/contribute.md

 4. Make sure you **have a C++ compiler available on your system**.

-    On Debian/Ubuntu systems, you can use a tool like `apt` to install the dependencies:
+    On Debian/Ubuntu systems, you can use a tool like `apt` to install the compiler:

     ```bash
     sudo apt install build-essential